Farnham’s First Five Pages – writing competition2024-09-19T10:38:44+01:00

 Results:

-All 5 shortlisted works will be published on the Farnham Literary Festival website.
+All shortlisted works will have the opportunity to be published on the Farnham Literary Festival website.

 If you have a query, please contact megan.cross@farnham.gov.uk